MartinDavis3/Molecular-Formula/README.md

 The molecular weight is given with the standard deviation in the last decimal place in parentheses following the value.

-A table of the Atomic % and Weight % (to 3 decimal places) for each element is also given.
+A table of the Mole % and Weight % (to 3 decimal places) for each element is also given.